Emjayosee/19_React_Employee_Directory/README.md

 # Unit 19 REACT Homework: Employee Directory

-Submitted: March xx, 2021, Michael O'Connor, 604 765-6061
+Submitted: March 22, 2021, Michael O'Connor, 604 765-6061

 # 01 Goal:

     The goal of this project is to create an employee directory with React.
 This assignment requires us to break up our application's UI into components, manage component state, and respond to user events.
-Here is a link to the Github folder https://github.com/Emjayosee/19_React_Employee_Directory and a link to the deployed website https://emjayosee.github.io/19_React_Employee_Directory/.
+Here is a link to the Github folder https://emjayosee.github.io/19_React_Employee_Directory/ and a link to the deployed website https:employeee-directory-michael.herokuapp.com.

 # 02 Approach: